This is a live Q&A. To ask a question, just scroll down to the form below.

 I’m not sure I can afford to strike.
 Will I really lose 8 days of pay?

 We want to reassure all members, especially our hourly paid tutors, that they will receive strike pay.
 Members will have access to both national and local funds.
 You can find the details of the national strike fund here.
-But the TL;DR is that for staff making those making under £30k/year, UCU National will pay £75 for the second and subsequent days of strike action.
+For staff making those making under £30k/year, UCU National will pay £75 for the second and subsequent days of strike action.
 For those making over £30k/year, UCU National will £50 for the third and subsequent days of strike action.

-We also have a local strike fund.
-We are currently ironing out the details, but we want to assure people that we will be able to cover any gaps left by the national fund and that we will be able to reimburse people quickly.
+We also have a local strike fund – details here.
+We want to assure people that we will be able to cover any gaps left by the national fund and that we will be able to reimburse people quickly.
 During our last action all claims to the local fund were reimbursed in full.

 Reporting Strike Action

 Our members are already receiving emails from their line managers asking us to declare intention to strike in advance, using internal systems.
-We want to make clear that a) you do not need to, nor should you, declare your intention to strike in advance and b) you should not use the University of Warwick self-declaration form.
-Legally speaking, those staff who are employees (i.e. those with a contract of employment) do not need to inform of their intention to strike.
+We want to make clear that a) you do not need to, nor should you, declare your intention to strike in advance and b) you should not use the University of Warwick self-declaration form or Success Factors.
+Legally speaking, those staff who are employees (i.e. those with a contract of employment) do not need to inform of their intention to strike in advance.
 Subsequent to industrial action, if you are asked if you took action by your line manager, head of department, or someone with that delegated authority, then you should answer honestly.

 If you are an STP tutor, however, please declare in advance as your contract requires you to do so (as explained in the Warwick UCU FAQs for casualised staff).
-The advice from the branch for STP tutors is: 1) declare that you are striking in advance, but as late as possible (e.g. only on the morning of the day that you are due to teach, or the evening before); 2) do not fill in the HR self-reporting form even if you are asked to by the STP team; 3) do not declare ASOS as it does not apply to hourly paid staff.
+The advice from the branch for STP tutors is: 1) declare that you are striking in advance (by email to your Head of Department), but as late as possible (e.g. only on the morning of the day that you are due to teach, or the evening before); 2) do not fill in the HR self-reporting form or use Success Factors even if you are asked to by the STP team; 3) do not declare ASOS as it does not apply to hourly paid staff.

 Making up lectures